Skip to main content

 DIABETES MANAGEMENT IN CHILDREN AND ADOLESCENTS

-The overarching goal for treating and managing diabetes in children is centered around maintaining normal physical growth and positive psychosocial development by establishing good glycemic control and preventing acute and chronic complications as far as possible (ADA, 2017a).
+The overarching goal for treating and managing diabetes in children is centered around maintaining normal physical growth and positive psychosocial development by establishing good glycemic control and preventing acute and chronic complications, as far as possible (March et al., 2023).
+Managing and treating diabetes is lifelong and may include:

 Pharmacotherapy